Where to Sell Digital Products For Free in 2026

 The payment system is also good, offering multiple options, including PayPal and direct payments via Stripe.

-However, the thing to keep in mind here is that the transaction fees can lower your profits on the free plan, so you might want to think about upgrading as your sales go up.
+However, the thing to keep in mind here is that the transaction fees can lower your profits on lower-tier paid plans, so you might want to think about upgrading as your sales go up.

 Getting Paid: